joaopinto14/Production/README.md

 When using this image, you don't need to worry about checking the correct operation of the container or the permissions required for your project.
 Everything is configured and verified automatically.

-At this moment it is only possible to use the MSQL or MariaDB service for databases.
+At this moment it is only possible to use the MySQL/MariaDB service for databases.

 ## Examples